marytet/DataAnalystPortfolio/trending_video_analysis/README.md

-Instructions on using the files contained in the zip-file
+Instructions on using the files contained in the repository

 1. Trending-videos history on YouTube Presentation PowerPoint presentation on the project.